 Pterygium is a wing-shaped fold of conjunctiva encroaching upon the cornea from either side within the interpalpebral fissure.
 The cornea is the clear front covering of the eye.
 This benign or noncancerous growth is often shaped like a wedge.
-A pterygium usually doesn’t cause problems or require treatment, but it can be removed if it interferes with your vision.
+It usually doesn’t cause problems or require treatment, but it can be removed if it interferes with your vision.

 Etiology of Pterygium